• Skip to primary navigation

 The road to Lethbridge

-Always keep in mind that the driving hours proposed are valid as long as there aren’t any accidents, traffic, or weird weather phenomenons (which are certainly known to happen in southern Alberta).
+Always keep in mind that the driving hours proposed are valid as long as there aren’t any accidents, traffic, or weird weather phenomena (which are indeed known to happen in southern Alberta).
 Before you get on the road, be sure to check out Alberta 511 for up-to-date road reports.

 Just arrived in Calgary and need a night’s rest before heading out to Lethbridge?